 We’ve got a lot of busy, social weekends coming up as we head into Christmas and I think it’s always nice to bring along a little gift or treat for your friends if you can.
 As I love spending time in the kitchen the gifts tend to be edible and very sweet… There will be a few recipes coming along over the next few days for relatively easy bakes, but I thought I’d start with a “non-bake” in the form of Rocky Road.

-Everyone knows the basic equation for Rocky Road – chocolate + biscuity pieces + something soft and chewy = happiness – but within that simple structure there’s quite a lot of wiggle room.
+Everyone knows the basic equation for Rocky Road – chocolate + biscuity pieces + something soft and chewy = happiness.
+Of course, it’s a fairly imprecise formula and within that simple structure there’s quite a lot of wiggle room.

 You could stop there and you’d have a wonderful treat but if, like me, you’re someone who doesn’t have limits then keep adding in sweet treats until you get bored.
 I added some chopped dried cranberries, as an alternative to raisins, and some chopped fudge, as I hope it would remind me of the gone-but-not-forgotten Cadbury Fuse (one of my childhood favourites).

 One thing to bear in mind is that if you do manage to show some restraint you may need a few more biscuits and marshmallows to make sure you don’t have to play a game of hunt the rocky bits…

 - 250 g Good Quality Dark Chocolate 65%-75% cocoa

 - 175 g Good Quality Milk Chocolate 35% cocoa